Last updated: November 10, 2025

 A Step Up

 A step up from a home baker’s Bosch and Ankarsrum are spiral mixers, costing between $1,000 and $2,000 and up.
 These machines are not general-purpose mixers with various attachments, but more or less one-trick ponies.
 They are simply dough mixers and come with only a dough hook.
-These mixers work with oomph, producing smooth dough.
-It is said that spiral mixers do not raise the dough’s temperature as much as the aforementioned, multi-purpose mixers.
-Spiral mixers are recognized to be the best tools for developing dough.
-Pizza shops love them.
+These mixers operate with considerable power, producing smooth dough.
+It is said that spiral mixers do not raise the dough’s temperature as much as multi-purpose mixers.

 https://www.bakemag.com/articles/5287-6-keys-to-buying-the-right-spiral-mixer